 WID is privileged to have assisted the Consumer Financial Protection Bureau (CFPB) in developing their “Focus on People with Disabilities, Your Money, Your Goals” Empowerment Toolkit.
 WID is also honored to be working with the Federal Deposit Insurance Corporation (FDIC) to ensure their “Money Smart” curriculum is inclusive of and relevant to people with disabilities.

 EQUITY: Asset Building Strategies for People with Disabilities, A Guide to Financial Empowerment covers all topics that are important to people with disabilities in their quest for improved finances and asset building.
-It is a stand-alone book and a video series.
 WID offers financial education trainings and technical assistance for families, individuals and professionals based on WIOA requirements and EQUITY: Asset-Building Strategies for People with Disabilities.
+Click on the chapters below to begin exploring EQUITY.

 WID also offers information and training to aid in understanding ABLE (“Achieving a Better Life Experience”) accounts.
 ABLE accounts are groundbreaking resources for certain people with disabilities to save money and invest for their future.
 These specialized savings accounts do not count as “assets” that the government uses to determine whether somebody is eligible for Supplemental Security Income (SSI), Medicaid, or other federal benefits.
 This means that account holders can save money and still receive vital benefits to protect their health and well-being.

-To learn more about WID’s economic empowerment resources and training, including EQUITY and ABLE 101, contact Thomas Foley, WID’s Deputy Director/Access to Assets Program Director.
+To learn more about WID’s economic empowerment resources and training, including EQUITY and ABLE 101, contact WID’s Managing Director, Thomas Foley, at email@example.com.

 Main content end